luizgiacomossi/optimizationController6dof/README.md

     drone_6dof.slx                  - UAV Simulink model
     getDroneDynamics6DoF.m          - get UAV dynamics parameters.
-    getRequirements6DoF.m :         - loads the requirements to design the flight controller. loadOptimizationResult.m :      - loads results of optimizations for the experiments. mainNelderMead_NOTUSED.m:       - old code for the optimization, using Nelder Mead algorithm.
+    getRequirements6DoF.m :         - loads the requirements to design the flight controller. loadOptimizationResult.m :      - loads results of optimizations for the experiments, pre loads the limits and returns a controller. mainNelderMead_NOTUSED.m:       - old code for the optimization, using Nelder Mead algorithm.
 Not used! it was not effective. mainPSO.m: MAIN CODE!           - executes this script to initiate optimization. plotComparisonResults6DoF.m:    - Plots comparison between pre and post optimization controllers.